Remember when your best friend told you about that hot new Italian restaurant in town?

 And despite all the selfies, TED Talks and cat videos, the web is still 95% words.

-When we visit a new website, our eyes flit across the screen like autumn leaves blown across a driveway, asking ourselves:
+See, when we visit a new website, our eyes flit across the screen like autumn leaves blown across a driveway, asking ourselves:

 - Does the site live up to its search engine results billing?